DeveloperAlly/Hashnode-Blogs/clden73ta000f08judlerd65d.md

 Bacalhau is aiming to help democratise the future of data processing by enabling off-chain computation over data without giving up the decentralisation values inherent to IPFS, Filecoin & Web3 more broadly.

 [Bacalhau](https://docs.bacalhau.org/) is a peer-to-peer open computation network that provides a platform for public, transparent and optionally verifiable computation processes where users can run Docker containers or Web Assembly images as tasks against *any* data including data stored in IPFS (& soon Filecoin).
-It even has support for GPU jobs (something that I couldn't find on any free tier from a cloud provider!)
+It even has support for GPU jobs and not at US$400 or more!

 ![intro | Bacalhau Docs](https://docs.bacalhau.org/assets/images/bacalhau-high-level-view-4866977e82dcfd7b4ec1872ce327f856.png align="center")